lspohle/42_libft/README.md

     6. Compile by using the command 'gcc -Wall -Werror -Wextra your_file.c libft.a' and execute.

 ## The second directory: [libft_test_program](https://github.com/lspohle/libft/tree/main/libft_test_program)
 This directory might be even more interesting for you.
 It is a test program for your own libft project.
 While I worked on libft, I used a test program I installed from the Internet.
 It works perfectly fine and increased my awareness of error handling.
 But I wanted to expand my horizon and, therefore, I wrote my own test program.
 Even though, it was not required to write your own test program for libft, I genuily enjoyed it and learned a lot while writing it.
 It works great as a basic test program and has a clean structure.
+It also checks norminette.
 Caution: It might not check for memory leaks, for instance, or whether you allocated more than the nessecariy amount of bytes on the heap.

-    1. Git clone the current repository (you need to generate an SSH Key in advance to be able to git clone) into a directory on your device.
+    1. Git clone the current repository into a directory on your device.
-    2. Go into the directory libft_test_program with your terminal.
+    2. If you wish to test your own functions with testernette, please replace the function in the "libft_functions" directory with your own.
-    3. Open the test files in which file descriptors are used (ft_putchar_fd_test.c, ft_putendl_fd_test.c, ft_putnbr_fd_test.c and ft_putstr_fd_test.c) and adjust the path you refer to while using open(), for instance)
+    3. Enter the command 'bash script.sh' to create an alias.
-    4. Enter the command 'make' in order to create the archive test.a.
+    4. Just enter 'testernette' and the program runs.

-    5. Copy the directory txt_files, the headerfile test.h, the archive test.a and the sorce file main.c into the directory you'd like to use the test program in.
+    Attention:
-    6. Compile by using the command 'gcc -Wall -Werror -Wextra main.c test.a your_library.a' and execute.
+        - If you use a different compiler than 'gcc' in your Makefile, please replace your Makefile by the existing Makefile.
-    7. If you run the program, it'll ask you for a function to test ("Function: ").
-You need to enter the function, you'd like to test ('bzero' or 'isalpha').
-You can also test multiple function at once by referring to them ('libc' or 'additional' or 'bonus' or 'all').
+        - If the directory in which your functions are stored is called differently than "libft_functions", please adjust the Makefile of testernette appropriatly (See picture below).

 ### Specific resources
 While coding, I found various resources that helped me a lot to dive deeper into C and understand the concept of specific functions.